dean-burdaky/bookinggo_technical_test/README.md

 # BookingGo Technical Test
-Technical test for BookingGo application.
+Technical test for the BookingGo application.
+Contains a few subprojects:
+1) Base aggregator library
+2) Console application to pull Dave's Taxis services.
+3) Console application to list best service options from multiple service suppliers.
+4) Web-based REST application that functions in the same way as (3).

-## Project Submission
+## Submission Instructions

 ### Setup

-> **WARNING** This project uses Java 1.8 and will need JDK to build.
+> **IMPORTANT** This project uses Java 1.8 and will need a JDK to build.
 In addition, the gradle wrapper may download the
 > gradle distribution package, so make sure you have some space on your drive for that.

 Gradle will pull all dependencies upon running build tasks.

-#### Special case for the first task in Part 1
-I've completely forgotten about the first task in part 1 until a couple of days before the submission deadline.
-I've created a quick solution for that but kept it on the unstable branch since it doesn't have the same level of code coverage.
-From limited manual testing, the software seems stable enough to run.
-So for the first task in Part 1, you will need to pull/download the commit from the unstable branch.
-The run commands will have a separate section.

 #### Windows
 Make sure you have access to a command line or terminal that can run batch files with parameters.
+Also, how you execute batch scripts may vary on the command line or terminal you use, refer to your command line's/terminal's documentation.

 #### Linux
 Make sure you have access to a terminal that can run shell scripts with parameters.